colleenpridemore/colleenpridemore/README.md

 🌱 I'm learning:
             * "GitHub Actions"
-            * taking crash courses by self teaching about Prompting LLM's (with LLM's)
+            * taking crash courses by self teaching about Prompting LLM's (with LLM's)Ⓜ️♾️🅿️🤴🏻🧑🏻‍✈️♊

 👯 I’m looking to collaborate on:
           * Any positive projects invloving LLMs on Ethical Issues and Creation of Ethics Documents and discussions that time will allow